 Note: Based on at-issuance balance.
-Figure based on data from October 2021.
+Figure based on data from February 2024.

-- Cash-out refis were enormous during boom; households took on \$1.25 trillion in additional mortgage debt, much of it was consumed, artificially boosting the macro-economy in 2004-06, and contributing about 40% of the mortgage defaults. - Recently cash-out refi share rising again and pumping about \$60bn in additional resources into the economy quarterly.
+- Cash-out refis were enormous during boom; households took on \$1.25 trillion in additional mortgage debt, much of it was consumed, artificially boosting the macro-economy in 2004-06, and contributing about 40% of the mortgage defaults. - Cash-out refi share rising again and pumping additional resources into the economy.
+(But amount of refis very low.)

+Note: The cash-out share for conventional market is calculated using Freddie Mac's quarterly refinance statistics from 1995 to 2013.
+Post 2013 it is calculated monthly using eMBS.
+Data as of February 2024.
 Prepayment speed expressed as annualized fraction of monthly mortgage balance Bt that prepays, the Constant Prepayment Rate or CPR (annualizes the single-month mortality or SMM)